13 Balloon Sculptures That Let Your Imagination Float Away

 5. The Squeakiest Dinosaur Ever

 This 20-foot long dinosaur balloon sculpture was designed by Larry Moss and Kelly Cheatle of Airigami, arguably the most famous names in this niche art form.
-The dino, a acrocanthosaurus, was put up in the Virginia Museum of Natural History right beside the casts of real dinosaur skeletons.
+The dino,

 6. Just the Bones Please